If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-- Damage resulting from a hive or flood when the hives are located in a recognized, flood-prone area or indicated as such in the risk exposure plans.
+- Damage results from a hive or flood when the hives are located in a recognized, flood-prone area or indicated as such in the risk exposure plans.

 With regard to our analysis relating to the advantages of beekeeping insurance, it is necessary to note that there are several advantages in the conciliation of the beekeeping profession with insurance.
-What it is necessary to retain it is first of all the improvement of working conditions of the beekeepers that remained a long time in the informal sector.
-This insurance would thus come to provide them an appropriate work output and a suitable retirement.
-As for the material plan, the guarantee taken by the insurance company towards the insured, is very advantageous because it is accompanied by legal measures acting for the common good of both parties.
+What it is necessary to retain is first of all the improvement of working conditions of the beekeepers that remained a long time in the informal sector for.
+This insurance would thus come to provide them with an appropriate work output and a suitable retirement.
+As for a material plan, the guarantee taken by the insurance company towards the insured is very advantageous because it is accompanied by legal measures acting for the common good of both parties.